History of Reuters in Timeline

 May 2000: Death of Kurt Schork

-In May 2000, American reporter Kurt Schork was killed in an ambush while on assignment in Sierra Leone.
+In May 2000, Kurt Schork, an American reporter, was killed in an ambush while on assignment in Sierra Leone.

-In 2002, Britannica noted that most news worldwide came from three major agencies: the Associated Press, Reuters, and Agence France-Presse.
+In 2002, Britannica noted that most news worldwide originated from three major agencies: the Associated Press, Reuters, and Agence France-Presse.

 August 2003: Death of Taras Protsyuk

-In August 2003, news cameraman Taras Protsyuk was killed in Iraq by U.S. troops.
+In August 2003, news cameraman Taras Protsyuk was killed by U.S. troops in Iraq.

-2004: Deaths of Adlan Khasanov and Dhia Najim
+2004: Death of Adlan Khasanov and Dhia Najim

 During 2004, cameraman Adlan Khasanov was killed by Chechen separatists, and Dhia Najim was killed in Iraq.

-In 2004, Reuters asked CanWest Global Communications, a Canadian newspaper chain, to remove Reuters' bylines after the chain edited articles to insert the word "terrorist".
+In 2004, Reuters asked CanWest Global Communications to remove Reuters' bylines from articles where the chain had inserted the word "terrorist", citing a policy of taking a "value-neutral approach".

-In August 2006, Reuters severed all ties with Lebanese freelance photographer Adnan Hajj after discovering he had doctored photos used by the agency and removed his photographs from its database.
+In August 2006, Reuters announced it had severed all ties with Lebanese freelance photographer Adnan Hajj after discovering he had doctored photos during the 2006 Israel-Lebanon conflict.

-July 2007: Deaths of Namir Noor-Eldeen and Saeed Chmagh
+July 2007: Death of Namir Noor-Eldeen and Saeed Chmagh

-In July 2007, Namir Noor-Eldeen and Saeed Chmagh were killed in Baghdad, struck by fire from a U.S. military Apache helicopter.
+In July 2007, Namir Noor-Eldeen and Saeed Chmagh were killed when they were struck by fire from a U.S. military Apache helicopter in Baghdad.

 April 2008: Death of Fadel Shana